Disclosure: Some posts contain affiliate links, which earn us a commission if you make a purchase through them.

 Counting Down: 25 Of The Very Best Karaoke Songs For Altos

 The key to being great at karaoke is being prepared.
-If you want to be a great karaoke singe in both showmanship and singing skills, then it’s important to know what your strengths are and to use them to their full potential.
+If you want to be a great karaoke singer in both showmanship and singing skills, then it’s important to know what your strengths are and to use them to their full potential.

 Not everyone is a soprano or a belter, and karaoke shouldn’t be about who’s reached the highest notes.
-We’ve rounded up some smart song choices for mid to low range-register singers to hopefully inspire your next karaoke song-list.
+We’ve rounded up some smart song choices for mid to low-range register singers to hopefully inspire your next karaoke song-list.